-You do not have to stop using to get a Hep C test or to receive treatment.
-If you are told that you do, speak to staff at one of our exchanges and we’ll be able to assist.
+No. You are not required to stop using in order to receive a test or treatment.
+If you are told otherwise, speak to staff at your local exchange for advice.

-Hepatitis C is spread through blood-to-blood contact, which means you need to avoid any ways someone’s blood could get into yours.
-You cannot get hepatitis C from any other kind of contact like touching, sneezing, coughing or using the same toilet.
+Hepatitis C is spread through blood-to-blood contact, which means you need to avoid any way that another person’s blood could come in to contact with yours.
+However, you cannot contract hepatitis C from any other type of contact such as touching, sneezing, coughing or using the same bathroom.

-If you have Hep C, to avoid infecting others you should take the following steps:
+If you have hepatitis C, to avoid infecting others you should: